7 best Wireshark alternatives for Mac (packet capture & Wi-Fi analyzers)

 So, if you're like me and want the knowledge without the overwhelming setup or simply need a similar tool with different features, I'll be going over a few options that can accommodate us all.

-Is there a Wireshark for Mac?
+Is Wireshark available for Mac?

 As mentioned — yes.
 There is Wireshark for Mac.